maxrpark/my-porfolio-blog-website/content/articles/course-Advanced-CSS-SASS.md

 ### Course content and Course Projects

-This course is divided into 10 sections with a total of 126 lessons and a total duration of 28 hours.
+This course is divided into 10 sections with a total of 126 lessons and a duration of 28 hours.

 During the first sections of the course, we take a look at how CSS work, what are the best practices and how to be organized.
 After that, we learn the fundamentals of SASS and start implementing them in the course projects.